seung-lab/BigArrays.jl/README.md

 ## supported data types
 Bool, UInt8, UInt16, UInt32, UInt64, Float32, Float64.
-super easy to add more, please raise an issue if you need more.
+easy to add more, please raise an issue if you need more.

 # Installation
 Install [Julia 1.0 or 0.7](https://julialang.org/downloads/), in the REPL, press `]` to enter package management mode, then